 - 2-pack of reusable containers $49.99 (replace every 3 months)

 - 2-pack of Milk Container Inserts $19.99 (replace every 3 months)

 - 2-pack of Flanges $29.99 (replace every 3 months)

 - 2-pack Flextubes $29.99 (replace every 3 months)

-Our user did not replace parts this often.
+Our user did not replace parts as often as the manufacturer recommended.
 I know that when I was pumping with my first daughter, I also did not replace parts.
 With my second daughter, I kept getting emails to replace my parts for free, so I replaced my plastic parts 2 or 3 times during the course of less than a year.